taniamalamute/cappellari-institute/Free seats/Technical-specifications-of-Free-Seats-Application.md

 # Free Seats sample application

 The exercise consists to develop a sample VCL application, using Delphi language, to solve the "free seats" problem that is described in the technical specifications section.
-The VCL sample application must be done using Model-View-Presenter design pattern that allows you to separate different responsabilities, implementing the View, the Model and the Presenter.
+The VCL sample application must be developped using Model-View-Presenter design pattern that allows you to separate different responsabilities, implementing the View, the Model and the Presenter.

 Technical specifications